-• Both campuses should have the same information on website.
-There should uniformed to the District goals.
+Both campuses should have the same information on website.
+They should be uniform to the District goals.

 Select the top 4 areas that you believe are the greatest strengths of the District overall:

 Respondents selecting "Other" contributed the following:

 - Business and community partnerships - Having a full-time receptionist near the 2nd floor entrance, and having IT staff available on-site